narain-karthik/GTN-IT-Helpdesk-Ticket-System-Updating-/README_Database_Schema.md

    - One ticket can have multiple attachments
    - CASCADE DELETE: Attachments are deleted when ticket is deleted

+### Email Notification Integration:
+The `tickets.assigned_by` field enables automatic email notifications when Super Admins assign tickets to users.
+The email functionality is handled by the application layer using SMTP configuration stored in environment variables.

 ## Database Setup Commands

 ### Initial Table Creation: